-- Design - Panel heights: The solar arrays in mowing areas would need to have higher vegetation clearance than is typical, which would increase the total height of the arrays from 12 feet (3.7 meters) to 14 feet (4.3 meters) tall (24 inches [61 centimeters] taller at the top edge of the panel when the panel is positioned vertically).
+- Panel heights: The solar arrays in mowing areas would need to have higher vegetation clearance than is typical, which would increase the total height of the arrays from 12 feet (3.7 meters) to 14 feet (4.3 meters) tall (24 inches [61 centimeters] taller at the top edge of the panel when the panel is positioned vertically).
 Vegetation may be trimmed to no less than 18 inches (46 centimeters) tall under justifiable circumstances.
 The greater height would require approximately 1 to 2 feet (0.3 to 0.6 meter) deeper steel posts to support the solar arrays. - Array Block Configurations and Access Roads: Array blocks in mowing areas would be consolidated as compared to array blocks for traditional methods, such that less space would be provided between array blocks.
 Panel spacing would be the same as for traditional methods, which allows light between panels to reach the ground to support plant growth.
 Internal access roads would be constructed in an east-west alignment approximately every 0.25 mile (0.4 kilometer) to allow for panel maintenance.
 Access roads would be 15 feet (4.6 meters) wide with every fourth access road 30 feet (9.1 meters) wide to allow for a utility corridor.
-Internal access roads would be used as needed to facilitate drainage, reduce erosion, and/or reduce dust.
+Internal access roads would primarily be constructed through soil compaction.
+Aggregate could be used as needed to facilitate drainage, reduce erosion, and/or reduce dust.
 Typically, roads with aggregate receive approximately 4 inches (10 centimeters) of material on top of compacted soils. - Fencing and Barriers: The security fencing around the mowed areas would be modified allowing approximately 8 inches (20 centimeters) of space at the bottom of the fence.
 Once the solar array is constructed, desert tortoises would be allowed to move freely back into the mowed areas of the solar facility.
 Permanent desert tortoise exclusion fencing would remain around the perimeter of areas where traditional methods would be used, and between areas constructed via mowing and traditional methods.
 Permanent desert tortoise fencing would consist of hardware cloth and T-posts adhered to a fence.
-A tortoise barrier guard would be required across every access road traveling between areas constructed via mowing and traditional methods. - Drainage Features: Existing drainage is maintained under the mowing method, as is vegetative cover, which reduces runoff and sedimentation by trapping sediment and debris and slowing the rate of runoff and the effects of scouring.
+A tortoise barrier guard would be required across every access road traveling between areas constructed via mowing and traditional methods. - Drainage Features: Existing drainage would be maintained under the mowing method, as would vegetative cover, which reduces runoff and sedimentation by trapping sediment and debris and slowing the rate of runoff and the effects of scouring.
 It also provides microhabitat, forage, and greater survivability of cryptobiotic crusts along the drainages.
-A large drainage basin, channel, and berms are needed for construction using traditional methods, in order to capture large potential flooding events that have increased velocity and scouring potential.
-These flood prevention features may not be required, or the features needed may be smaller, for alternatives that include mowing.
-The sizing would be determined during final design.